 What is the key to success?

-What is the greatest lesson you’ve ever learned?
+What is the greatest lesson you’ve learned?

 When faced with adversity, what pushes you to keep moving forward?

-What advice would you give to young entrepreneurs?
+What advice would give to a young entrepreneur?